 Enjoy the music at Philadelphia Folk Festival

-After a year’s hiatus, the renowned Philadelphia Folk Festival returns to Old Pool Farm in Harleysville.
-Artists will fill multiple stages throughout the 3-day event—we attended in 2022 when the festival took place last, and there was never a moment without music.
+The 62nd Philadelphia Folk Festival returns to Old Pool Farm in Harleysville.
+Throughout the 3-day event, artists will fill multiple stages, and there is hardly a moment without music.
 There is also plenty of dancing, food vendors, workshops, activities for kids, and a massive campground with a hippie vibe all its own.
+Plus, if you stay at the campground, you can attend a special Thursday night concert.

 See the mind-bending universe of Otherworld